 New Student Orientation

 Your journey at Lee starts with your #LeeUArrival and New Student Orientation (NSO)!
-We look forward to helping you get a strong start here at Lee.
-Your #LeeUArrival will begin Saturday, January 9 when you move into your residence hall.
+Your #LeeUArrival will begin Friday, August 12 when you move into your residence hall.
 We will have some key offices available to serve you throughout the weekend, as well as some suggestions for family activities and events within your residence hall.
-NSO will officially start on Saturday, January 9 when you meet your Gateway class or transfer group.

 You can download the Lee University app from the App Store or Google Play to find further details about your arrival as we approach orientation.
 The Lee mobile app is your one-stop shop for all you will need throughout your Lee experience and NSO weekend.
-This resource features the health screening tool, interactive schedules, information about our campus, access to Portico and Moodle, and more!
+This resource features interactive schedules, information about our campus, access to Portico and Moodle, and more!

-Follow the Office of First-Year Programs on Instagram at @LeeUFirstYear and use the hashtag #LeeUArrival to share your experiences!
+Follow the Office of Student Engagement on Instagram at @LeeU_SE and use the hashtag #LeeUArrival to share your experiences!

 Schedule for New Student Orientation

 It all begins Friday, August 12 with New Student Orientation (NSO) Check-In and Move-In Day!
 Residential Life & Housing will be in communication regarding an appointment time to move into your residence hall if you are an on-campus student.
 After moving in, head to the Science & Math Complex (the corner of North Ocoee Street and Billy Graham Avenue) to check in and receive key information detailing the rest of the weekend’s activities, a free shirt, and instructions to complete any final steps in the registration process.